CommunistMountain/SquareCruiser/README.md

 # SquareCruiser
 Mod that adds the Square Cruiser to the game FTL: Faster Than Light.
-Latest version: 1.3
+Latest version: 1.4

 Requires the [Hyperspace mod](https://github.com/FTL-Hyperspace/FTL-Hyperspace) for the multi-page ship list, as it does not replace any vanilla ship.
 Hyperspace also has a fix for the "WEAPONS" and "AUTOFIRE" graphics overlapping for ships with 2 or less max weapons, applicable for Square B.

 The release SquareCruiser.zip contains folders "data", "img" and "mod-appendix".
 Change the file extension from .zip to .ftl to use as a mod with the [Slipstream Mod Manager](https://github.com/Vhati/Slipstream-Mod-Manager).

-If what you see in-game does not match the advertised description, please submit an issue, or contact me on Reddit (CommunistMountain) or Discord (CommunistMountain#0463).
+If what you see in-game does not match the advertised description, please submit an issue, or contact me on Reddit (CommunistMountain) or Discord (communistmountain, formerly CommunistMountain#0463).
 <hr>
 Pros (all layouts):
 <ol>